 By working closely with law firms and universities we hope that our training and volunteer placement schemes will serve to embed pro bono culture in the hearts and minds of young lawyers and that many of them will go on to become evangelists for volunteering and pro bono work in their future careers.

-PBC went live with its training in 2014-15 and has run 24 training programmes since then involving more than 480 attendees from law firms, universities and other organisations including Linklaters, Freshfields Bruckhaus Deringer, Herbert Smith Freehills, Simmons & Simmons, Shearman & Sterling, Olswang, Ashurst, Morgan Lewis, Hogan Lovells, Farrer & Co, City Law School, LSE, King’s College London, Greenwich University, BPP and London South Bank University.
+PBC was set up with support from The Legal Education Foundation and went live in 2014-15.
+Since then the charity has run over 40 training programmes involving more than 900 attendees from law firms, universities and other organisations including Linklaters, Freshfields Bruckhaus Deringer, Herbert Smith Freehills, Simmons & Simmons, Shearman & Sterling, Olswang, Ashurst, Morgan Lewis, Farrer, Hogan Lovells, CMS, City Law School, LSE, King’s College London, University College London, Manchester Metropolitan University, Greenwich University, BPP, University of Law, Royal Holloway University and London South Bank University.

 Volunteers trained by PBC have gone on to work at Law Centres and advice agencies across London.
 PBC expects volunteers to commit to a minimum of 13 days volunteering following their training although many will go on to extend their placements for much longer periods.
 Law Centres and advice agencies estimate that each volunteer assists an average of at least two people per session which means that PBC-trained volunteers have provided free legal support and assistance to an estimated 23,000 people since the charity was established.